PhotoNomad0/SIkulixChecksIterate/README.md

 TODO:
 - improve text recognition in tools window - pass in font size?
-- wait on switch of GL while resources loaded
--
+- improve toggling of checks